cs1302uga/cs1302-tutorials/unix/README.rst

 --------------

-Before you continue, you need to make sure that your computer is setup to follow along with this tutorial.
+Before you continue, you need to make sure that your computer is setup to follow along with the tutorial.
 If you are using a Windows computer or a Mac, then please follow the instructions below that best match your computer's operating system.